PDC-support/hpc-intro-retired/_episodes/01-linux.md

 ---

-#### Relative vs. Absolute paths
+#### Relative vs. absolute paths

-The final task in the feather weight class of this tutorial is to understand the concept of relative and absolute paths.
+The final task in the featherweight class of this tutorial is to understand the concept of relative and absolute paths.

 | Relative | Absolute |
 | ------- | ----------- |